Let’s look at a few community-oriented tools and how they’re licensed.

 If you’re trying to make money off the software itself, then you can’t give anything away, and you can put a lot of restrictions on how the software is used.
 (That’s more along the lines of how traditional paid software works.)

 It’s your job as a consumer to understand the licenses of the tools you’re trying to use.
 It’s painful, I know – and it gets even worse when you’re a consultant.
-You have to be careful about modifying and distributing the code of others onto your clients’ machines.
+You have to be careful about modifying and distributing the code of others onto your clients’ machines, let alone putting it into any kind of downloadable product.